Small crack in pipeline may have delayed oil spill detection

 The fact that the San Pedro Bay line was still encased in concrete in the video is another indication that oil was likely leaking at a low rate.
 A major breach on a highly pressurized line would blow the concrete off, Kuprewicz said.

+But he remained puzzled that the leak came from a crack and not a larger gash, assuming it was hit by an anchor or some other object.

+A crack suggests the pipe, which was installed in 1980, perhaps withstood an initial impact, but had been weakened over time by corrosion and become more prone to fail, Krishnamoorti said.
+That means Amplify would have some responsibility for it failing.

-Because the line is encased in concrete — a means of keeping it weighted down on the sea floor — the Coast Guard video doesn’t reveal the condition of the half-inch-thick steel pipe underneath.
+Because the line is encased in concrete — a means of keeping it weighted down on the sea floor — the Coast Guard videos don’t reveal the condition of the half-inch-thick steel pipe underneath.

 Once federal safety investigators cut out the damaged section of pipe and remove it, they will be able to conduct a closer examination, looking for signs of corrosion, metal fatigue or other anomalies that would have made it more susceptible to failure.
 That examination should also reveal if the crack grew larger over time, Kuprewicz said.